rahmant3/polymath-iot/quickfeather/README.md

 ## Directory Structure
 - source -- Contains the source code for this project
 - source/app -- Contains the application specific code created by us.
+- source/fpga -- Contains the fpga logic for the application.
 - source/qorc-sdk -- Contains the SDK source the application is built on top of.
 Copied from here: https://github.com/QuickLogic-Corp/qorc-sdk

 ## Computer Setup (Command Line)